Risk Identification and Management Basics Training Course

 Format of the Course:

-- Facilitated and group discussion.
+- Facilitated and group discussions.

-- Scenario based presentations, briefings and accident analysis.
+- Scenario-based presentations, briefings, and accident analysis.

-- Break out scenario workshops and group presentation.
+- Breakout scenario workshops and group presentations.

 Governance: Safety, Risk and Law